luyadev/luya/docs/guide/app-blocks.md

 ");
 ```

-## Ajax Requests in Block
+## AJAX Requests in Block

-To implement ajax inside a block the following concept is used:
+To implement AJAX inside a block the following concept is used:

-+ {{\luya\cms\base\InternalBaseBlock::createAjaxLink()}}: Create the link to the callback, this url must be used for your ajax requests.
++ {{\luya\cms\base\InternalBaseBlock::createAjaxLink()}}: Create the link to the callback, this url must be used for your AJAX requests.
 + `callback...()`: Define a callback, you have to prefix the method with *callback*.

 Create a callback and define all parameters.
 The callback is what the url returns to your javascript which can be html or json.